Why There's a Rubber Duck in My Journaling App

 So I built something fast that was better than a plain button but didn't require a bigger decision.

-A glowing, pulsating circle.
-A lightbulb in the center.
-Floating dots that moved like fireflies and responded to the user's voice as they recorded.
+A glowing, pulsating circle with a lightbulb in the center.
+Then floating dots that moved like fireflies and responded to the user's voice as they recorded.

 It was genuinely interesting to look at.
 It served its purpose for a couple of months while I thought about what the app actually wanted to be.